AutoRally/AutoRally.github.io/_pages/build.md

 # Build your own AutoRally Platform

-The AutoRally platform can be constructed by a small team of non-pofessionals.
-Documentation is broken into a few parts, all of which are contained in a GitHub repository with all necessary supporting documents.
-The current platform with high-precision sensors and Mini-ITX form-factor compute box can be built and ready to run in about 80 hours.
+The AutoRally platform is designed to be constructed by a small team of undergraduate or graduate students with engineering or computer science backgrounds.
+The current AutoRally platform (chassis + Mini-ITX compute box) can be constructed and configured in about 80 hours.

+Documentation is separated into a few documents, all of which are contained in a two GitHub repositories with all necessary supporting documents.

   * [Platform build instructions](https://github.com/AutoRally/autorally_platform_instructions)
     * Chassis instructions and supporting materials (Coming soon)